Aqua Sea Glass

 Though amber, yellow, pink, green, and blue were the predominant Depression Glass colors of the 1920s-1930s, many manufacturers did indeed produce aquamarine colored depression glass.
 And even though the color was in the category of lesser-mades, the vast amount of Depression glass made in general still puts produced aqua depression glass pieces into the millions.

 Hazel-Atlas, founded in 1885 originally as the Hazel Glass Company, was one of the biggest glass manufacturers in the world going into the 1920s.
 At that time, it would have been hard to find a home that didn’t have some Hazel-Atlas glass in their possession, in the form of fruit jars, lamp bases, oil bottles, shoe polish, and even Milk of Magnesia and Vick’s Vaporub.
 When they expanded into dinnerware, their Capri aqua glass was made into almost a dozen Depression glassware patterns including Capri, Georgian, Gothic, Seashell, Hobnail, and Eldorado, among others.
-If aqua sea glass is found with any traces of these patterns, dating and identifying your shard will prove easier.
+If aqua sea glass is found with any traces of these patterns, dating and identifying your piece will prove easier.

-As with all sea glass and glass bottles in general, the thicker the piece, shard, or bottle found, the more likely it dates to an earlier period.
+As with all sea glass and glass bottles in general, the thicker the piece, fragment, or bottle found, the more likely it dates to an earlier period.
 Older glass needed to be heavier and sturdier to withstand its repeated use, rudimentary packing and shipping procedures, and carbonation pressure.
 However, identifier beware: this mostly true identifying guideline is sometimes disproven by Depression glassware, particularly the sides of bowls and flat parts of plates which were thinner than the contemporary bottles of the same period.

 This article appeared in the Glassing Magazine May/June 2018 issue.